drstrange11/GPA-Calculator/README.md

 # GPA-Calculator
-A tool for students of Hindustan University to calculate their GPA
+A tool for students of my college to calculate their GPA